Mary Somerville: Marriage and studies

 While staying with her family in Scotland, Somerville became acquainted with several leading intellectual lights, such as Henry Brougham.
 In 1812 she married another cousin, Dr William Somerville (1771–1860), inspector of the Army Medical Board, with whom she had four children.
 He encouraged and aided her in the study of the physical sciences.
-In 1817 her husband was elected to the Royal Society and together they moved in the leading social circles of the day.
+In 1817, her husband was elected to the Royal Society and together they moved in the leading social circles of the day.
 Somerville was well known to scientists, as well as to leading writers and artists.
-Painter J.M.W.
-Turner knew Somerville and her husband's family were neighbors of the writer Walter Scott.
+Painter J. M. W. Turner knew that Somerville and her husband's family were neighbors of the writer Walter Scott.
 She wrote, "I shall never forget the charm of this little society, especially the supper-parties at Abbotsford, when Scott was in the highest glee, telling amusing tales, ancient legends, ghost and witch stories."

-In 1819 Somerville's husband was appointed physician to Chelsea Hospital and the family moved into a government house at Hanover Square, Chelsea.
+In 1819, Somerville's husband was appointed physician to Chelsea Hospital and the family moved into a government house at Hanover Square.
 Somerville was a friend of Anne Isabella Milbanke, Baroness Wentworth, and was mathematics tutor to her daughter, Ada Lovelace.
 With Somerville, Lovelace attended scientific gatherings where she met Charles Babbage.
 Somerville College owns a letter from Babbage to Somerville inviting her to view his 'Calculating Engine'.
 Somerville frequently visited Babbage while he was "making his Calculating-machines".
-Somerville and Lovelace maintained a close friendship and when Lovelace encountered difficulties with a mathematical calculation she would walk to Somerville's house and discuss the matter over a cup of tea.
+Somerville and Lovelace maintained a close friendship and when Lovelace encountered difficulties with a mathematical calculation, she would walk to Somerville's house and discuss the matter over a cup of tea.

-In 1823 the Somervilles' youngest daughter died after an illness.
+In 1823, the Somervilles' youngest daughter died after an illness.

-While living in Chelsea the Somervilles travelled through Europe on a number of occasions, leaving their children with their German governess.
+While living in London the Somervilles travelled through Europe on a number of occasions, leaving their children with their German governess.
 Among their travel companions was the jurist and politician Sir James Mackintosh.
 Before leaving London the Somervilles contacted the people they wanted to meet, which included numerous celebrated intellectuals.
 The Somervilles also received frequent visitors; writer Maria Edgeworth would visit them when in England.